hortonworks/cloudbreak-azure-cli-tools/IMAGES.md

 If you want to customize the destination image name, for example for testimg the process, use the `AZURE_DESTINATION_IMAGE_PREFIX` env variable.

+If you want to use different user than your user on the host, you can pass login information via `AZURE_USERNAME` and `AZURE_PASSWORD` variables.

-For the above docker command ypu can ad a new `-e` option:
+For the above docker command you can ad a new `-e` options:

 ```
 docker run -it --rm \
   -v ~/.azure:/root/.azure \